Which Of The Following Is Not A Fat Soluble Vitamin

 2. Vitamin D

 Often referred to as the "sunshine vitamin," vitamin D is synthesized in the skin when exposed to sunlight.
-It is essential for calcium absorption, bone health, and immune function.
+This is key for calcium absorption, bone health, and immune function.
 While it can be obtained from foods like fatty fish, fortified dairy products, and egg yolks, many people rely on sunlight exposure to meet their needs.
-However, excessive sun exposure can increase the risk of skin cancer, so supplementation may be necessary for those with limited sun exposure.
+Even so, excessive sun exposure can increase the risk of skin cancer, so supplementation may be necessary for those with limited sun exposure.

 3. Vitamin E